mmzaboys/webrtc-agent-livekit/README.md

 - 🧪 **Local Dev**: Run everything locally with Docker Compose or Python virtual env.

 THERE ARE 2 IMPLEMENTATIONS OF THE AI AGENT:
-- [fast-preresponse.py](./agent-worker/fast-preresponse.py) using 3rd party services and the complete metrics capture in place
+- [fast-preresponse.py](./agent-worker/fast-preresponse.py) using 3rd party services and the complete metrics capture in place.
 - [fast-preresponse-ollama.py](./agent-worker/fast-preresponse-ollama.py) which is only using open source souftware and can run locally without internet.

 Just update [Dockerfile](./agent-worker/Dockerfile) to use one or another.
 More info [here](./agent-worker/README.md).